 Double Hysteresis Loop

-of a perfect antiferroelectric material can be drawn as shown in Figure 2 below.
+The hysteresis loop of a perfect antiferroelectric material can be drawn as shown in Figure 2 below.
 The reversal of spontaneous polarization of these materials gives a double hysteresis loops.
 The external field applied is a low frequency AC field.

 Application of Antiferroelectricity